Employers Must Act Fast: Families First Coronavirus Response Act Signed Into Law

 Lawmakers and the White House are discussing a new phase of legislation related to the coronavirus, to address continued challenges in today’s environment.
 Such legislation may or may not impact the laws discussed above.
 We will continue to monitor any new developments.

 Given the evolving nature of the current situation and rapidly evolving laws, employers with questions are advised to consult with counsel regarding their specific questions or concerns, and also to consider state leave that may come into play.
-If you have any questions or need assistance, please feel free to contact Elizabeth Cowit.

 To view all client alerts in Gibbons “The Coronavirus Pandemic and Your Business: How We Can Help” Series, click here.